-Delphi defense points to new cell phone data in murders
+Delphi defense points to new cellphone data in murders

 Allen’s attorneys say that the prosecution’s claim of the phone not working is false, as records show that German’s phone pinged multiple times off a nearby tower during the nine-hour time frame the state says it wasn’t in the area.

-The team also claims that of the three cell phones that pinged at the Delphi murder scene, Richard Allen’s was not one of them.
+The team also claims that of the three cellphones that pinged at the Delphi murder scene, Richard Allen’s was not one of them.

+Allen’s attorneys claimed that information was withheld from the judge who signed the warrant to search Allen’s house.
+During that search they found the gun linking Allen to the crime scene where law enforcement found an unspent bullet.

+By attacking the legality of the bullet the defense team is trying to get the fruits of that search thrown out of the case.

 The geofencing records were among several terms state prosecutors requested on Monday for the court to omit the defense from mentioning in front of the jury.
 Other terms include Odinism, Kegan Kline, evidence of third-party suspects and motives, and more.